lavData/obsidian_sync/MergeTree.md

 # Primary Keys and Indexes in Queries

+ClickHouse does not require a unique primary key.
+You can insert multiple rows with the same primary key.

 # Selecting the Primary Key

 Number of columns in the primary key is not explicitly limited.
 Can include more or fewer columns in the primary key.
 This may: